What is Wound Dehiscence?

 - Lasts six months to two years, depending upon the type of surgery.

 - Wound fills in and a new surface is present.

-- Scarring become thinner, flatter, and whiter.
+- Scarring becomes thinner, flatter, and whiter.

-Any deviations from this healing process, particularly between five to ten days post-operatively, could indicate possible dehiscence.
+Any deviations from this healing process, particularly between five to ten days postoperatively, could indicate possible dehiscence.
 Most dehiscences occur four to fourteen days after surgery.
 Contact your healthcare professional if there are any concerns about the healing progression.